DMAlexandra08/DMAlexandra08/README.md

-- 🔭 I’m currently working on completing my Graphic Design Major assignments, and learning how to work my way around GitHub, VS code, and the general idea of coding.
+- 🔭 I’m currently working on completing my Graphic Design Major assignments, and learning how to work my way around GitHub, VS code, and the general idea of coding.<br>
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning <br>
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... <br>
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... <br>
-- 💬 Ask me about ...
+- 💬 Ask me about ... <br>
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...<br>
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...<br>
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...<br>
 -->